Asylum hotel protests continue as Cooper sets out plan to clear appeals backlog

 Protests continued over the use of hotels to house asylum seekers as the Government set out plans for a fast-track appeals process to speed up the removal of people with no right to be in the UK.

-A group of protesters, some draped in the St George’s Cross, gathered outside the Castle Bromwich Holiday Inn in Birmingham, while in London police stood guard at the Britannia Hotel in Canary Wharf.
+A group of protesters, some draped in the St George’s Cross, gathered outside the Castle Bromwich Holiday Inn in the West Midlands, while in London police stood guard at the Britannia Hotel in Canary Wharf.

 Ministers hope the overhaul of the asylum appeal process will make it easier to get people out of hotels and on planes out of the UK.